Israel launches strikes in Yemen as EU chief seeks sanctions on Israel over war in Gaza

 Israel's strikes in Yemen followed earlier attacks that killed the Houthi prime minister and other top officials in a major escalation of the nearly 2-year-old conflict between Israel and the Iran-backed militant group.

-The strikes on Wednesday hit a station that provides fuel to hospitals in the capital, Essam al-Mutawakel, spokesman for rebel-run Yemen Petroleum Company, told the Houthis’ al-Masirah satellite news channel.
+The strikes on Wednesday hit a station that provides fuel to hospitals in the capital, Essam al-Mutawakel, spokesman for rebel-run Yemen Petroleum Company, told the Al-Masirah news channel.

 The Houthi media office said Israel also hit a government facility in the strategic city of Hazm, the capital of northern Jawf province.
 Houthi military spokesman Brig.
 Gen. Yahya Saree said rebels fired surface-to-air missiles at the Israeli fighter jets.